-- 5. Remove the new sensor from the bag. - Screw the new sensor in to the sensor housing until finger tight. - 7.
+- 4. Unscrew the sensor by turn the sensor anti clockwise. - 5.
+Remove the new sensor from the bag. - 6.
+Screw the new sensor in to the sensor housing until finger tight. - 7.
 Align 4 pins of the sensor PCB with 4 pins of the sensor and gently push the PCB on to the sensor until it is firmly seated.
-Ensure that the ribbon cable is firmly attached to the PCB - If ribbon cable is detached, insert the ribbon cable as shown and then push down the two levers of the connector.
+Ensure that the ribbon cable is firmly attached to the PCB - 8.
+If ribbon cable is detached, insert the ribbon cable as shown and then push down the two levers of the - 9. connector.